Overview of Arkansas Taxes

 In the state of Arkansas, residential property is taxed at the state, county, city and school district level.
 Taxes are based off the property’s appraised value, or market value.

 Property taxes in Arkansas are lower than in most of the rest of the country.
-The majority of the state's counties have median annual property tax payments below $800.
-The statewide average effective property tax rate is 0.57%.
+The majority of the state's counties have median annual property tax payments below $1,000.
+The statewide effective property tax rate (median property taxes paid divided by the median home value) is 0.52%.

 Not having to worry about the difference in property taxes from county to county can help relieve some of the stress that comes with purchasing a home.
 Our Arkansas mortgage guide can also help you feel a little better about the home buying process by breaking down information about mortgage rates and other details in the Natural State.